STEM Potential supports you through years 10 and 12 with insightful lectures, subject-specific workshops and a non-residential summer school.

 For more information about applying, please see our Outreach FAQs.
 Unfortunately, we cannot accept late applications.

-We also invite you to watch the recording of our STEM Potential year 10 applications webinar and hope you find it useful.
 For more information about STEM Potential please email the STEM Potential team.